 Has CUET Become More Challenging Over Time?

-Since the CUET 2025 result has not been released yet, based on the data from CUET 2024 and 2023, there is a notable difference in the percentage of students achieving a perfect score, indicating a potential shift in difficulty levels.
+Based on the CUET 2025 result statistics, there is an 87% drop in students achieving a perfect score than 2024, indicating a potential shift in difficulty levels.

 Take a look at the previous year's CUET results in the PDF below.
-You will notice that the number of students with full scores was reduced in 2024.
+You will notice that the number of students with full scores has significantly dropped from 22,912 students scoring 100%ile in 2024 to only 2,847 in 2025.

 1- Increased Competition

-As CUET becomes more popular, the number of candidates has surged, increasing competition and possibly making it more challenging to secure top scores.
+As CUET becomes more popular, the number of candidates is expected to surge in 2026, increasing competition and possibly making it more challenging to secure top scores.

 CUET 2025 featured indirect MCQs based on NCERT's summary notes, highlights, etc, especially in Economics, Business Studies, History, etc., making it harder to achieve full marks.